Case study

 The short version

 A generative answer about your own taxes is worthless unless you can check it.
-The model can be fluent, confident, and wrong, and you have no way to tell.
-So the product question is not “can a language model answer tax questions.”
-It is “what does the answer have to carry alongside it before a reasonable person would act on it, and what should the system do when it cannot meet that bar.”
+A fluent, confident, wrong answer reads exactly like a correct one, and nothing in it tells you which you have.
+So the real question is what an answer must carry before a reasonable person could act on it, and what the system should do when it cannot meet that bar.

 I built a working navigator over the full HMRC Employment Income Manual to find out, and evaluated it end to end.
-The engineering was the easy half.
-The decisions that mattered were product decisions: when the system should refuse rather than answer, how a user sees which single sentence is actually supported and which is the model reaching, and the point in the evaluation loop where a machine judge has to hand off to a human expert.
+The engineering was the tractable half: real work, but work with known techniques.
+The decisions that mattered, the ones with no playbook, were product decisions: when the system should refuse rather than answer, how a user sees which single sentence is actually supported and which is the model reaching, and the point in the evaluation loop where a machine judge has to hand off to a human expert.
 This is an account of those decisions and of what the evaluation could and could not prove.

 The product